wongjustin99/cis4930_notes/_posts/2013-09-16-state--abstract-factory.md

   * similar control structures exist in other methods.
   * state transitions are *embedded* in those methods.

-From a code understanding & maitenance perspective:
+From a code understanding & maintenance perspective:

   * It's relatively hard to grasp the relationship between states *because* the transitions are buried in the code.